radiantlogic-v8/documentation-new/documentation/web-services-api-guide/06-saml-attribute-service.md

 Next, the utility generates an .xml file that contains an attribute query which the client will send to the RadiantOne SAML attribute service.
 In this example, the client requests the value of the attribute “mail” for the user identified as Aaron Medler.
 The instructions in this section are performed on the client side.

+>[!note]
->**Note – The instructions in this section require the use of a web client.
-The examples shown in this section use the Advanced Rest Client available for Google Chrome browsers.**
+>The instructions in this section require the use of a web client.
+The examples shown in this section use the Advanced Rest Client available for Google Chrome browsers.

 1. Return to the command line and execute the following command (example shown assumes RadiantOne is installed at C:/radiantone/vds and there is a folder named samlHelper on the C drive where you want the query.xml file to be generated).